 Wait, how much does a Disney cruise cost?
 You will likely have sticker shock when you see how much a Disney cruise costs.
 Disney cruises are usually double or triple the price of traditional family cruise lines like Royal Caribbean, Carnival Cruise Line, or Norwegian Cruise Line, yet they remain a popular choice for families who love Disney and love to cruise.
 These magical trips do not come cheap.
 So why do people book Disney Cruise Line and choose to pay so much more?
 The answer is simple.
 You get what you pay for!
 The Disney cruise experience is unlike the competition.
+I even think that a Disney Cruise is better than a Disney vacation!
 While I am always a proponent of saving money, the value you receive for what you spend is worthwhile, and it is one of the few things I splurge on.
 Here are ten reasons a family trip on

 Disney Cruise Tips

 The theming aboard Disney Cruise Line is spectacular.
 From the second you are welcomed aboard by the crew, you walk into a huge atrium filled with Disney style.
 The artwork on each ship is masterfully crafted with Disney memorabilia and design.
 Even the staircases, elevators, banisters, light fixtures, bathrooms, and carpet all have a Disney element.
 For someone who loves Disney, your time spent aboard this ship will feel magical.